-A late check out can also cause you to scramble to get the house ready for guests that are checking in that same day.
+A late check-out can also cause you to scramble to get the house ready for guests that are checking-in that same day.
 To prevent guests from checking out late, you can set charges for late check out in house rules.
 For example, guests checking out an hour late results in paying the fee that cleaners chargers for waiting.
-If the guest exceed an hour, you may consider charging for an additional night stay.
+If the guest exceeds an hour, you may consider charging for an additional night stay.

 Exceeding Guest Limit

-Many hosts describe the feeling of allowing broken house rules as ‘being held hostage for a 5 star review’.
+Many hosts describe the feeling of allowing broken house rules as ‘being held hostage for a 5-star review’.
 The unfortunate truth is you may need to let your guests get away with some broken rules.
 This way you are more likely to receive bookings in the future from your great reviews.
-Their is good news for those of you who rent through AirBnB and have no choice but to inform the guest of a broken house rule.
-If you inform AirBnB of the misconduct in your rental, they will prevent bad reviews from the guest.
+There is good news for those of you who rent through Airbnb and have no choice but to inform the guest of a broken house rule.
+If you inform Airbnb of the misconduct in your rental, they will prevent bad reviews from the guest.